Neighbourhood portion of CIL

 Do Parish Councils need to monitor anything?

 Parish Councils that receive CIL money will be required to produce a publicly available annual report on how much CIL money they have received and how much has been spent.
 This will include a list of all the projects funded through CIL and an itemised cost for each one.
-This report must be published on the parish website or on the Council’s website.
+This report must be published on the parish website or on our website.